Shenmue (video game): Development

 Shenmue was created by Yu Suzuki.
 After joining Sega in 1983, Suzuki created several successful arcade games including Hang-On (1985), Out Run (1986) and Virtua Fighter (1993).
 In comparison to arcade games, where the ideal experience is only a few minutes long, Suzuki wanted to make a longer experience and researched role-playing games (RPGs).

-To test camera, combat and conversation systems, he and Sega AM2 built a prototype Sega Saturn game, The Old Man and the Peach Tree, about a young man, Taro, seeking a martial arts grandmaster in 1950s Luoyang, China.
-Taro brings an old man a peach in exchange for information about the grandmaster; at the end of the game, the man skilfully skips stones across water to hunt fish, revealing that he is the grandmaster.
+To test camera, combat and conversation systems, Suzuki and Sega AM2 built a prototype Sega Saturn game, The Old Man and the Peach Tree, about a young man, Taro, seeking a martial arts grandmaster in 1950s Luoyang, China.
+Taro brings an old man a peach in exchange for information about the grandmaster; at the end of the game, the man skillfully skips stones across water to hunt fish, revealing that he is the grandmaster.

 In 1996, AM2 began developing a 3D Saturn RPG with the working title Guppy.
 This became Virtua Fighter RPG: Akira's Story, an RPG starring the Virtua Fighter character Akira.
 AM2 planned a "cinematic" approach, including voice acting and elaborate combat sequences.
 Suzuki researched locations in China, and constructed four acts with the themes "sadness", "fight",[sic] "departure" and "starting afresh".
 In this version of the story, Akira would overcome his grief following his father's death, travel to China, defeat an antagonist, and begin a journey with a new friend.
 Suzuki recruited a screenwriter, a playwright and film directors to write the multi-part story, which IGN described as a "revenge epic in the tradition of Chinese cinema".